NatronGitHub/natron-python-scripting/Python_GUI/postageStamp/README.md

 # postageStamp

-Create a PostageStamp for any node.
+Create a PostageStamp from any node.

 ### HOW TO USE IT